 People / Faculty

-Professor of Film & Media and Scandinavian Studies
+Professor & Chair of Film & Media, Professor of Scandinavian Studies

 Pre-cinematic visual culture, silent film history, Scandinavian cinema, serial television, comedy.